centreon/centreon-documentation/versioned_docs/version-22.10/integrations/introduction-integrations.md

 extension introduces additional UI actions and backend boiler-plates to create cases within your favorite ticketing system.

-This documention is organized to guide you to the right integration depending upon the feature or value-proposition you want to obtain by connecting Centreon with a third-party solution.
+This documentation is organized to guide you to the right integration depending upon the feature or value-proposition you want to obtain by connecting Centreon with a third-party solution.
 Here is a list of integrations domains: